Careful planning will help to ensure a successful Greenplum expansion project.

 When planning the redistribution phase, consider the impact of the

-ACCESS EXCLUSIVE lock taken on each table, and the table data redistribution method.
+ACCESS EXCLUSIVE lock taken on each table.
 User activity on a table can delay its redistribution, but also tables are unavailable for user activity during redistribution.

 You can manage the order in which tables are redistributed by adjusting their ranking.
 See Ranking Tables for Redistribution.
 Manipulating the redistribution order can help adjust for limited disk space and restore optimal query performance for high-priority queries sooner.

 In systems with abundant free disk space (required to store a copy of the largest table), you can focus on restoring optimum query performance as soon as possible by first redistributing important tables that queries use heavily.
 Assign high ranking to these tables, and schedule redistribution operations for times of low system usage.
 Run one redistribution process at a time until large or critical tables have been redistributed.

 If your existing hosts have limited disk space, you may prefer to first redistribute smaller tables (such as dimension tables) to clear space to store a copy of the largest table.
 Available disk space on the original segments increases as each table is redistributed across the expanded system.
 When enough free space exists on all segments to store a copy of the largest table, you can redistribute large or critical tables.
 Redistribution of large tables requires exclusive locks; schedule this procedure for off-peak hours.